 - the tenant can not be prevented from conducting business outside the centre;

-- Ensure that you know what expenses you will incur in preparing the shop to trade and that you follow the fitout standard specified by the lease.
+- know what expenses they will incur in preparing the shop to trade and

-- Check whether the landlord has nominated you as the principal contractor for any fitout works; and
+- check whether the landlord has nominated them as the principal contractor for any fitout works; and

 Changing the Rent